 I FORESAW IT—Here’s what the letters stand for: interests; factual and financial research; options; rapport, reaction and responses; empathy and ethics; setting and scheduling; alternatives to agreement; who; independent criteria; topics, targets and tradeoffs.

-As we’ll see, the mnemonic follows a certain logical flow; you can start at the beginning and work your way to the end, and it really will guide you.
-But you don’t have to; you can starting anywhere and jump around.
+The mnemonic follows a certain logical flow.
+You can start at the beginning and work your way to the end, and it really will guide you.
+You can also start anywhere and jump around.

 Learn more about the hopeful power of negotiation

-In fact, as you answer one section, you often naturally come up with ideas that belong in another section, so there’s a kind of natural, self-reinforcing quality.
+As you answer one section, you often naturally come up with ideas that belong in another section, so there’s a kind of natural, self-reinforcing quality.
 However you wish to use it, the I FORESAW IT can help you, as many of my students will attest.
-You can use the I FORESAW IT in as few as 15 minutes in a crisis, and it really will help you.
-For important talks, you may want to take considerably more time—hours, days, weeks, perhaps even more.
+You can use it in as few as 15 minutes in a crisis, or, for important talks, you may want to take more time.

 The Mnemonic in Action

-Let’s make things interesting by throwing you into a crisis scenario that’s based on a real set of events.
-Imagine your parents, your sibling, and you made weekend reservations at the four-star Omega Hotel in Chicago so that you can attend a wedding nearby on Sunday evening.
-You booked using an American Express card and got a confirmed reservation for one room with a double bed for your parents, a single bed for your sister, and a folding bed for yourself.
+Let’s consider a crisis scenario that’s based on a real set of events one of my students experienced.
+Imagine you and your family have made a weekend reservation at the four-star Omega Hotel in Chicago so you can attend a wedding nearby on Sunday evening.
+You booked using an American Express card and received a confirmed reservation for one room with a double bed for your parents, a single bed for your sister, and a folding bed for yourself.

 Learn more about the other negotiator